alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-circus-endangered-research-animals.markdown

 ###Outside the EU

-If the animal is classed as Annex A, you must [apply for an Article 10 certificate](#apply-for-an-article-10-certificate) unless you’re re-exporting animals that were bred in captivity.

 If it's classed as A, B or C, you need a [CITES export permit](apply-for-a-cites-permit).

 If it's classed as D, check the animal's CITES listing in the Species+ tool.
 If it's in Appendix III, you'll need a [CITES export permit].
 Otherwise you don't need to do anything.